cyberbotics/webots/docs/discord/technical-questions.md

 Works of course very well .
 I thought rendinering was linked to cycle time but it is obviously not...

 ##### David Mansolino [cyberbotics] 07/14/2020 07:08:03
-`@Luftwaffel` the nw community repository is now live at: [https://github.com/cyberbotics/community-projects](https://github.com/cyberbotics/community-projects)
+`@Simon Steinmann` the nw community repository is now live at: [https://github.com/cyberbotics/community-projects](https://github.com/cyberbotics/community-projects)

 Perfect, thank you for the feedback.